 I know now, of course, that womanhood and femininity are not related, but within a cisnormative script, pre-pubescent girlhood is a race to mature into the most beautiful woman.
 I stumbled at the starting line, not knowing that the whole race was rigged… and that womanhood was not really the destination I desired anyway.

 As my body grew, I noticed the oversexualization that old and young men alike would subject me to.

-[image description: the author, a brown-skinned fat femme, laying on a white bed in red and black lingerie.
-They have pink hair, a dark red lipstick, gold earrings and two visible tattoos.
+[image description: Photo of the author, a brown-skinned fat femme, laying on a white bed in red and black lingerie.
+They have pink hair, dark red lipstick, gold earrings, and two visible tattoos.
 The bed is decorated with white fairy lights.]

-[Featured image: Black and white portrait of a person with dark brown hair and light brown skin, wearing hoop earrings and looking up.
-Flickr.com/ Russell Mondy]
+[Featured image: Black and white portrait of a person with dark brown hair and light brown skin.
+They are wearing hoop earrings and looking up.
+Source: Flickr]